-Well, is it because I love Jane Austen, and Clueless is an insanely-dead-on riff on Jane Austen’s Emma?
-Yyeah, in part, but mostly because I’m a huge fan of Amy Heckerling’s movies (she directed Fast Times At Ridgemont High), and Clueless is a brilliant addition to the Heckerling ouvre.
+Well, is it because I love Jane Austen, and Clueless (1995) is an insanely-dead-on riff on Jane Austen’s Emma?
+Yeah, in part, but mostly because I’m a huge fan of Amy Heckerling’s movies (she directed Fast Times At Ridgemont High and Making Mr. Right), and Clueless is a brilliant addition to the Heckerling oeuvre.

 And it’s so funny.
 Austen is the patron saint of funny, but Clueless takes it a step further, imagining Austen’s heroine (Emma) as a Beverly Hills teen named Cher, obsessed with clothes, shopping, hanging out at high school, and (especially) re-arranging everyone’s love lifes.

-Cher re-negiates her grades, helping teacher after teacher understand how the grade she was originally given wasn’t the actual grade she deserved — and receives plaudits from her father (a lawyer, a litigator) –“You re-negotiated your grades?”
-Well done!
+Cher re-negiates her grades, helping teacher after teacher understand how the grade she was originally given wasn’t the actual grade she deserved — and receives plaudits from her father (a lawyer, a litigator, played by the always-solid Dan Hedaya) –”You re-negotiated your grades?
+Well done!”
+And she successfully match-makes one of her teachers, played by Wallace Shawn.

-But finally, as it happens in Emma, Cher is dreadfully wrong in her matchmaking career — she fails to notice how Travis Birkenstock (love that name!) is the perfect match for her friend,
+But finally, as it happens in Emma, Cher is dreadfully wrong in her matchmaking career — she fails to notice how Travis Birkenstock (love that name!) is the perfect match for her friend Tai, played by Brittany Murphy (now sadly deceased).
+They’re party girls, thinks Cher, and will match up best with the glittery boys, the most popular guys in the school.
+Cher’s other BFF, Dionne, is played by Stacey Dash.

 It’s a Website, one I look at regularly, described as follows by its founder, Frank Warren: